josuereyes16/backend-Todoapp404/README.md

 - **Recordatorios Personalizables**: Establece recordatorios para tus tareas importantes y recibe notificaciones oportunas para mantener tu productividad en marcha.
 - **Progress Markers**: Mark completed tasks and track your progress as you move through your to-do list.

-### Requirements

-1. Download Python (If you don't have it yet)
-2. Create the virtual environment (venv)
-3. Install Django

 ### Install

 1. Clone this repository